openHPI/TeachingTeamGuidelines/docs/courseadministration/certificatetemplates.md

 ## Confirmation of Participation:
 The template should contain the following information -
+* Course title and summary
+* Bullet points of most important course elements

+The following data is added dynamically by the platform -
 * Participant's name
 * Participant's e-mail address
 * Date of birth (optional)
 * Course title and summary
 * Current date

 * The following XML snippet in the dynamic content box:

   ```xml